-Judicial Fellows are enrolled as graduate students at Sacramento State and participate in regularly scheduled academic seminar and field seminars throughout the duration of the program.
+Judicial Fellows are enrolled as graduate students at Sacramento State and participate in regularly scheduled academic seminar and field seminars throughout the year.
 Fellows earn 6 units of graduate credit in Public Policy and Administration and complete a Fellowship Project on a topic/issue relative to the Fellows' placement court or office.
 Upon successful completion of all fellowship components, Fellows earn a graduate certificate in Applied Policy and Government.

-Field seminar is run in conjunction with academic seminar and takes place at a different court each month.
+Field seminar is run in conjunction with academic seminar and takes place monthly.
 During field seminars Fellows have the opportunity to learn about different court programs, observe courthouse operations and speak with experts in the court system throughout the state.